-- 14. Alongside the implementation of the tariff and the set-up of the governance of the RAMS, a review of the mitigation package will be completed.
+- 14. Alongside the implementation of the tariff and the set-up of the governance of the RAMS, a review of the mitigation package is being completed.
 The key principles of the review will be to provide a more detailed mitigation package through: - A detailed review of all individual Natura 2000 sites looking at site improvement plans, existing access and visitor management measures and identify other proposed measures within the protected sites - The identification of the degree of intervention needed to avoid likely significant effects based on visitor increases expected - Working with site managers/landowners to identify and prioritise the key projects and priorities - Maximising use of existing resources at sites - 15.
-The brief for the study has now been finalised and is in the process of being put out to tender via Norwich City Council, members will be kept up to date with progress of the study and the results of the study are expected in Spring 2023.
+Footprint were commissioned in early 2023 to complete this work and this is now in progress, Footprint have recently started the process of engagement with landowners and site managers to understand the impacts on designated sites of increased visitor numbers and likely mitigation requirements.
+It is expected that a more in depth update on progress will be provided by Footprint at the next member forum.